meownoid/add-and-reverse/README.md

 # Most delayed palindromes generator

-Utility that I used to solve little programming quiz back at the university.
+This is an utility that I used to solve little programming quiz back at the university.

 ## Problem statement

+We asked to find the most delayed palindrome for any natural number.

-Most delayed palindrome is the smallest decimal natural number which in exactly N iterations of the reverse-and-add operation results to the palindrome in the duodecimal system.
+Most delayed palindrome of N is a smallest decimal natural number which in exactly N iterations of the reverse-and-add operation results in the palindrome in the duodecimal system.

 Palindrome is the number that satisfies `str(n) == reversed(str(n))`.

-Reverse-and-add operation can be defined as `f(n) = n + int(reversed(str(n)))`.
+Reverse-and-add operation can be defined as `lambda n: n + int(reversed(str(n)))`.

 ### Example